Aya-khamis/object_task/README.md

 ## the project Notes
-the desktop version took hour and half and the tablet and mobile version took a half hour total time was 2 hour
+the desktop view:  around 75 minute tablet and mobile view: 15 minute